Presentation Sisters: New Windsor, New York

-In 1886 Mother Mary Magdalen Keating, with a small group of Sisters, left New York at the invitation of the Rev. Philip Joseph Garrigan (later Bishop of Sioux City, Iowa), to take charge of the schools of St. Bernard's Parish, Fitchburg, Massachusetts.
+In 1886, Mary Magdalen Keating, with a small group of Sisters, left New York at the invitation of Philip Joseph Garrigan (later Bishop of Sioux City, Iowa), to take charge of the schools of St. Bernard's Parish, Fitchburg, Massachusetts.
 The mission flourished and established other foundations in West Fitchburg and Clinton, Massachusetts; Central Falls, Rhode Island; and Berlin, New Hampshire.
 In 1997, the Sisters of the Presentation of Fitchburg, Massachusetts, and the Sisters of the Presentation of Newburgh, New York, united to form one congregation, now based in New Windsor, New York.

 Union of Presentation Sisters (U.S. Province)

-A new wave of foundations from Ireland began in 1952.
+A new wave of foundations from Ireland in the USA began in 1952.
 In 1976, in response to the invitation of Vatican II, a number of autonomous Presentation congregations came together as one congregation.
 This new congregation was established by papal decree on 19 July 1976.
 Its full title is: The Union of Sisters of the Presentation of the Blessed Virgin Mary.
 As of 2015, member communities were those of: